ehowey/gatsby-theme-empty/README.md

 ## What's next

 One other integration you may want to consider, depending on how you will be using Gatsby themes, is adding a GitHub action to publish your starters to their own repo.
 Check out [actions-push-subdirectory](https://github.com/johno/actions-push-subdirectories) for instructions on how to do this.
 This is necessary for your starters to work properly with the `gatsby new` command as they need to be in an indepedent repo.

+If you want to see a more advanced version of this monorepo setup you can checkout [Gatsby Theme Catalyst](https://github.com/ehowey/gatsby-theme-catalyst) which uses these same tools across a repository with over 10 interlinked themes.